Wondering which potash companies to invest in? This list includes overviews of both small and large potash companies listed on the TSX and TSXV.

 The company’s other key property is its Valleyfield SOP project in Quebec.
 In June of last year, it engaged Novopro Projects to advance the project through final engineering and construction; the same month, Potash Ridge announced an offtake agreement that represents about 25 percent of initial annual production from Valleyfield.
 Since then, Potash Ridge has determined that it is in its best interest to spin out Valleyfield.
 It tried to arrange a deal with Canada Coal (TSXV:CCK), but ultimately was unsuccessful.

 Crystal Peak Minerals (TSXV:CPM)

 Crystal Peak Minerals controls over 124,000 acres in Utah’s Sevier playa, and intends to produce SOP and other beneficial minerals.
-It completed a preliminary feasibility study for its Sevier Lake project in 2013, but has not released much news lately.
-In June 2017, it completed a $12-million financing with EMR Capital Investment, commenting that it will use the funds to continue to develop Sevier Lake.
+It released a preliminary feasibility study for its Sevier Lake project in 2013.
+In June 2017, it completed a $12-million financing with EMR Capital Investment, commenting that it would use the funds to continue to develop Sevier Lake.